victoriadrake/hugo-theme-sam/README.md

 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.35.2/install.sh | bash
 ```

-You can run the above line of code no matter what directory you are at.
+You can run the above line of code whichever directory you are currently at.

 2. Install `Node.js` and `npm` via `nvm`.